Jeunese/jeunese.github.io/docs/overview.md

 *  How your content will help you meet business goals.
 *  The target audience and their needs.
-*  The [Voice and Tone](/voice-and-tone) of content for your audience.
+*  The [voice and tone](/voice-and-tone) of content for your audience.

 Product documentation should be updated based on a roadmap for organising, scheduling, creating, and publishing content.
-Increasingly, this is achieved with a **Docs-as-Code** approach.
+Increasingly, this is achieved with a **docs-as-code** approach.

-### Infrastructure and process (Docs-as-Code)
+### Infrastructure and process (docs-as-code)

-It's becoming increasingly popular to adopt a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to managing product documentation.
+It's becoming increasingly popular to adopt a [docs-as-code](/online-documentation?id=what-is-docs-as-code) approach to managing product documentation.

-Docs-as-Code involves using similar tools and processes to create and manage documentation as developers use for creating and managing code.
-Docs-as-Code typically matches the agile approach to delivering output, which might include using an issue tracking manager (such as Jira), assigning tickets in bi-weekly sprints, and demoing completed doc work.
+Docs-as-code involves using similar tools and processes to create and manage documentation as developers use for creating and managing code.
+Docs-as-code typically matches the agile approach to delivering output, which might include using an issue tracking manager (such as Jira), assigning tickets in bi-weekly sprints, and demoing completed doc work.

-With a Docs-as-Code approach to product documentation, content for a release is published at the same time that a feature or update is available to customers.
+With a docs-as-code approach to product documentation, content for a release is published at the same time that a feature or update is available to customers.
 A release typically includes one specific feature or a narrowly defined set of features, the scheduling of which is at the discretion of the PM.
-For more information on what might be included in product documentation, see [Create the content](/get-started?id=_4-create-the-content) in the **Get Started with Product Documentation** article.
+For more information on what might be included in product documentation, see [Create the content](/get-started?id=_4-create-the-content) in the **Get started with product documentation** article.

 After a content need is identified, a ticket should be created in an issue tracking tool.
 When the technical author has enough information, they can start drafting, which might include creating a working branch for the feature off of the main documentation branch in Git.
 Content is merged at the same time as the public release of the feature, following approval from Engineering and the PM.
-The technical author pushes content to a remote repository and creates a Pull Request (PR).
+The technical writer (information developer) pushes content to a remote repository and creates a Pull Request (PR).
 Depending on stakeholder needs, content can be reviewed directly in the PR.

-For more information on the tools and processes involved in a Docs-as-Code approach, see the [Online Documentation](/online-documentation) article.
+For more information on the tools and processes involved in a docs-as-code approach, see the [Online Documentation](/online-documentation) article.

 ## In-product content development

-As well as creating product documentation, IX technical authors often help write and review in-product content in a UX writing capacity.
-In collaboration with PD and the PM, an IX team can be asked to:
+As well as creating product documentation, information developers often help write and review in-product content in a UX writing capacity.
+In collaboration with Design and the PM, an IX team can be asked to:

 -  Provide early design insights into prototypes and the proposed flow of a feature or product.
 -  Participate in design reviews or focused walkthroughs to answer specific questions, or identify and help resolve specific issues in the design.